coderoad/fcc-learn-npm/TUTORIAL.md

 Add an array of suitable strings to the `keywords` field in the package.json file of your project.

 One of the keywords should be "freecodecamp".

+#### HINTS

+- Edit the file `package.json`
+- "keywords" should be an array including the string "freecodecamp"

 ## 5. License